microsoft/MixedRealityToolkit-Unity/README.md

 The vNext branch is taking all the best lessons learned from the original Mixed Reality Toolkit and refactoring / restructuring it to both:

-* Support a wider audience, allowing solutions to be built that will run on multiple VR / AR / XR platforms such as Mixed Reality,  Steam/Open VR and OpenXR (initially)
+* Support a wider audience, allowing solutions to be built that will run on multiple VR / AR / XR platforms, starting with Windows Mixed Reality and OpenVR.

 * Provide an easier to use SDK, to enable rapid prototyping and ease adoption for new users (or users of previous frameworks)